Zephyr123Zephyr/frontend-course-projects/README.md

 # Frontend-Projects
+ Hello:) Here are two of my personal web projects to show my frontend design skills.
- It includes a game (AOE3) introduction web project and a statistic web page of Senators
+ A game (AOE3) introduction web project, and a statistic web page of US Senators.
+ Both got A+ at UCD.